RoaLogic/ahb3lite_interconnect/docs/ahb3lite_interconnect_datasheet.md

 #### ERROR_ON_NO_SLAVE\[ \]

-The AHB-Lite Multi-layer Interconnect decodes all accesses to slaves and can therefore determine if a master attempts to access a slave at an invalid (ie non-memory mapped) address.
-The `ERROR_ON_NO_SLAVE[ ]` parameter enables error reporting for this scenario, via the generation of an AHB error response.
+The AHB-Lite Multi-layer Interconnect uses `slv_addr_base` and `slv_addr_mask` to decode the target slave port.
+It can therefore determine if a master attempts to access a non-mapped slave port.
+This means the switch can generate an AHB error response should a master attempt to access an address which is not mapped to any slave port.

-`ERROR_ON_NO_SLAVE[ ]` is `MASTERS` bits wide.
-Setting a bit of the parameter to ’1’ enables error reporting for the corresponding master.
+The `ERROR_ON_NO_SLAVE[ ]` is a is `MASTERS` bits wide parameter used to enable error response generation for this scenario.
+Setting a bit of the parameter to ’1’ enables error generation for the corresponding master.

-The default value for `ERROR_ON_NO_SLAVE[ ]` is all bits set to ’1’ to fully enable errors to be reported.
+The default value for `ERROR_ON_NO_SLAVE[ ]` is all bits set to ’0’, disabling this feature to match the behaviour of previous releases of the IP.

 ### Core Macros